zhiqingfeng/H2-Goat/README.md

 ## Sequel - Solve SQLZoo.
-*This task basically used SQL, I have use SQL statment during my working place and this task is not that very difficult for me. :)*
+*This task basically used SQL, I have study SQL course from the second semester, this is not that very difficult for me. :)*
 ### 0 SELECT basics.

 1. Introducing the world table of countries